-Major label artist, vocalist and producer— widely known for his appearance as a finalist on NBC's The Voice, working with Green Day and fronting the rock-band Queen.
+Major label artist, vocalist and producer— widely known as a finalist on NBC's The Voice and his work with Green Day and Queen.

 Q: What are you working on at the moment?